ApurvaBhargava/my-curriculum-vitae/README.md

 ## ABOUT

 I am a Data Scientist with MS in Data Science from New York University and BE in Computer Science and Engineering from BIT Mesra, India.
 I am all about finding patterns and decoding the world.
-Beginning from 'predict next number puzzles' in elementary school, I journeyed all the way to predicting patterns in everyday phenomena- natural or human-made, the latter task delegated to my artificial brains.

-I am a quick learner and have worked on projects in Natural Language Processing, Computer Vision, Computational Cognitive Modeling, Network Analysis and Time-series Forecasting.
+I am a quick learner and have worked on projects in Natural Language Processing, Computer Vision, Computational Cognitive Modeling, Anomaly Detection, Network Analysis and Time-series Forecasting.
 I am adept at Python, SQL, Machine Learning, Deep Learning and Big Data Technologies.
-I am currently tackling logistics optimization problems using machine learning at IFF, and actively looking for full-time opportunities.
+I am currently tackling logistics optimization problems using machine learning at IFF and actively looking for full-time opportunities.

 I believe in the plasticity of thought process, and welcome new ideas and perspectives.
 Since the mind is bigger than the person, I also write poetry and short stories.